YashMishra0101/Dowry-Calculator-/README.md

 - Fun messages for special name combinations.
 - Attractive UI with responsive design and hover effects.

-## How to Use

-1. Clone this repository to your local machine.
-2. Navigate to the project directory.
-3. Install dependencies using `npm install`.
-4. Start the development server with `npm run dev`.
-5. Access the application in your browser at `http://localhost:3000`.

 ## Disclaimer

 This application is created for fun and entertainment only.
 It does not promote or endorse any real-world practices related to dowry.
 Please use it responsibly and with a sense of humor.